isomerpages/nea-sgclean/pages/terms-of-use.md

 ---
-title: Privacy Statement
+title: Terms of use
-permalink: /privacy/
+permalink: /terms-of-use/
 ---

 ### **General Terms and Conditions on the Use of the Isomer Pages Website**